 In 2017, Black researched and co-produced It Takes A Riot: Race, Rebellion, Reform, a documentary short film on police violence, anti-Black racism, and resistance.

 Black’s writing has appeared in The Toronto Star, The Conversation, Now Magazine, Rabble.ca, Literary Review of Canada and the International Socialist Review.
 He is a contributing editor of the anti-poverty newspaper, The Tough Times, and writes a sports column, from a radical’s perspective, for Canadian Dimension magazine.

 Black’s research has been published in Labor Studies Journal, International Journal of Urban and Regional Research, Labour, Capital and Society and New Labor Forum.

-Black is Assistant Professor of Labour Studies at Brock University where he is also a faculty affiliate in the Social Justice and Equity Studies program.
+Black is Associate Professor of Labour Studies at Brock University where he is also a faculty affiliate in the Social Justice and Equity Studies program.